frkline/cb-common/README.md

 **Start Guard**
 Guard will test, analyze, and lint the cookbook as changes are made by monitoring your local directory for changes.
-It will run ChefSpec, Foodcritic, and ServerSpec tests as required.
+It will run ChefSpec, Foodcritic, Rubocop, and ServerSpec tests as required.
 For more information, see: https://github.com/test-kitchen/guard-kitchen.
 ```
 > cd cookbook